Dying for a Change

 I’ve went off track only mid-way through the month.
 What happened?
 I am good at “To Do’s” – that should have at least kept me moving along.
 No!

 The back story goes a little like this…About 10 years ago, I decided I was going back to being blonde.
-I bought a home lightening kit.
+I bought a home lighting kit.
 This was years before I mastered how to apply hair dye.
 But in my youth, I felt invincible; I’ve got this.
-How difficult can it be to go from dark brown to being a beautiful, natural blonde?
-After briefly reading the instructions, I felt confident, and applied the solution to my head.
+How difficult can it be to go from dark brown to a beautiful, natural blonde?
+After briefly reading the instructions, I felt confident and applied the solution to my head.

 Let’s just say the rest is history.
 Once the solution was washed off, I was so mortified at the patchy orange, blonde and brown mess.
 I wrapped my hair in a scarf and scurried off to the hairdresser praying I wouldn’t see anyone along the way.
 I sheepishly begged them to fix it.
 They did a fantastic job with all the multi-colored patches tossed about.
 What was I thinking: “natural blonde?!”

 For years, I’ve continued to color my own hair.
 NOT blonde.
 I’ve mastered applying hair dye, and I am pretty good at it.
 An issue that arises after years of dying with at-home products is the build-up you get, and the color gets darker and darker until it’s almost black.
 I needed another plan.